 Recommended max usage size: 180 x 220 cm

-To maximize the longevity of our wooden roller shutters, we recommend painting with a primer first.
+To maximize the longevity of our wooden rolling shutters, we recommend painting with a primer first.

 Our paint finishes are available in all RAL tones.